Infraction, Parking & Photo Enforcement

 Payment Plans for Court Fines

-To set-up a pre-collection time payment agreement, please fill out the time payment application and mail the first payment to LGBS, 5801 Soundview Drive Suite 50B, Gig Harbor, WA 98335.
+To set-up a pre-collection time payment agreement, please fill out the time payment application and email to firstname.lastname@example.org or mail the first payment to LGBS, 5801 Soundview Drive Suite 50B, Gig Harbor, WA 98335.

 Unified Payment Program